-Recent accomplishments include the roll out of 1:1 technology for the entire District and increased social emotional supports through a District-staffed K-12 counselor, a Humboldt Bridges to Success Clinician and Navigator, as well as a partnership with Redwoods Rural Health Center for Friendship Groups and one-on-one counseling and with Humboldt Independent Practice Association for young men's and women's groups at Miranda Junior High School.
-Voters supported a bond which has allowed the District to complete modernization of our school buildings recently, including a full remodel of the gym at South Fork High School.
-The District is very proud of the new solar photovoltaic project that is now complete for Miranda campuses and that every school has a school garden.
+Recent accomplishments include the roll out of 1:1 technology for the entire District and increased social emotional supports through a District-staffed K-12 counselor, a Humboldt Bridges to Success Clinician and Navigator, as well as a partnership with Redwoods Rural Health Center for Friendship Groups and one-on-one counseling and with community based organizations for young men's and women's groups at Miranda Junior High School and South Fork High School.
+In 2010, voters supported a bond which has allowed the District to complete modernization of SFHS, MJH, and Redway school buildings recently, including a full remodel of the gym at South Fork High School.
+The

+District is very proud of the new solar photovoltaic project that is now complete for Miranda campuses and that every school has a school garden.
+A state-sponsored feasibility study Is in process presently to determine whether a staff housing complex will be constructed in Miranda to provide housing for our school district workforce.